gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

     - IaaS is divided into three aspects: public, private, and hybrid.
 The private cloud can offer that infrastructure that resides at the customer end.
 In contrast, the public cloud is located at the cloud computing data Centre end, and the hybrid cloud is a combination of both public and private clouds.

-- IaaS provides us with various services, which are listed below:
-    - Compute: Computing various services, including virtual CPUs, Virtual main memory for virtual machines at the user end.
     - Storage: IaaS provider provides back-end support for storage for storing files.
     - Network: Network as a Service provides networking components such as routers, switches, and bridges for virtual machines.
     - Load Balancers: It gives load balancing at the infrastructure layer.